MittalS211/DataScienceProjects/cover_to_cover/README.md

-This Repository contains all files for Cover to Cover, a content based Image Retrieval recommender system  of the Amazon book covers dataset with similarity algorithms in Computer Vision.
+# This Repository contains all files for Cover to Cover

-The project files
+**Description:** Cover to Cover is a Content Based Image Retrieval recommender system  of the Amazon book covers dataset utilizing similarity algorithms in Computer Vision.

-Notebooks:
+## The project files

-**NOTE** if Notebooks are not rendering please copy the url and go to https://nbviewer.jupyter.org/ to view the files
+**NOTE:** If Notebooks are not rendering please copy the url and go to https://nbviewer.jupyter.org/ to view the files

 Cover_to_cover.ipynb contains the Similarity based Image Recommendation System

 genre_classification.ipynb explores the relationship between genre and cover design features with Neural network modeling

-Directories:
+## Directories:

 models/ contains all models used for the Project (including the pre-trained cocoresNet50 model for object Detection)